 It seems inevitable that if computers can be programmed to “think” like humans, they would be employed to do the things humans do, for humans.
 After all, wouldn’t it be nice if we all had our own personal assistant working 24/7 to answer questions and do tasks on our behalf?

-In the past few years, a convergence of advanced technologies, development standards, and interconnectivity has made it possible for computers to recognize patterns in speech and data to interact in remarkably humanlike ways.
+In the past few years, a convergence of advanced technologies, development standards, and interconnectivity has made it possible for computers to recognize patterns in speech and data to interact in remarkably human-like ways.
+Yet, there is very little regulation of AI throughout the world.

 In this chapter, we will review the implications of artificial intelligence (AI) in the human environment.